grafana/agent/docs/sources/flow/_index.md

 ---
-title: Grafana Agent Flow
+title: Flow mode
 weight: 400
 ---

-# Grafana Agent Flow
+# Flow mode

-Grafana Agent Flow is a _component-based_ revision of Grafana Agent with a focus on ease-of-use, debuggability, and ability to adapt to the needs of power users.
+The Flow mode of Grafana Agent (also called Grafana Agent Flow) is a _component-based_ revision of Grafana Agent with a focus on ease-of-use, debuggability, and ability to adapt to the needs of power users.

 Components allow for reusability, composability, and focus on a single task.